 What will your Dentist do in Cincinnati, OH?

-A modern Root Canal Treatment is typically done in one or two appointments, depending on the problem level of your tooth and your personal state.
+A modern root canal treatment is typically done in one or two appointments, depending on the problem level of your tooth and your personal state.
 Firstly, your doctor will take some impressions of your teeth to study the level of decay.
-You may also get anaesthesia to tackle the pain.
-Secondly a rubber-like sheet usually called a ‘dental dam’ is entered in your mouth to keep the tooth clean, protected and free of saliva.
+You may also get anesthesia to tackle the pain.
+Secondly, a rubber-like sheet usually called a ‘dental dam’ is entered into your mouth to keep the tooth clean, protected, and free of saliva.
 When the decay is entirely eliminated, an opening is done.
 By using tiny dental tools, the infected or damaged pulp is taken out.
 The final phase of the treatment is restoring your tooth.
-Once the filling is made, a crown also termed as an artificial tooth is set up- that looks real.
+Once the filling is made, a crown also termed an artificial tooth is set up that looks real.

 Benefits of Root Canal Treatment